AGI remains unsolved.

 • Not a Development Tool.
 Our evaluations are intended to assess a model’s performance, not serve as an iterative development tool.
 Providers should not expect continuous optimization cycles based on our feedback.

-Testing Bespoke Solutions
+Annual Competition: Bespoke Solutions

 Bespoke Solution Rules